daveyarwood/blog.djy.io/_drafts/alda-a-manifesto-and-gentle-introduction.md

 Alda's ambition is to be a powerful and flexible music programming language that can be used to create music in a variety of genres by typing some code into a text editor and running a program that compiles the code and turns it into sound.
 I've put a lot of thought into making the syntax as intuitive and beginner-friendly as possible.
 In fact, one of the goals of Alda is to be simple for someone with little-to-no programming experience to pick up and start using.
 Alda's tagline, *a music programming language for musicians*, conveys its goal of being useful to non-programmers.

 But while its syntax aims to be as simple as possible, Alda will also be extensive in scope, offering composers a canvas with creative possibilities as close to unlimited as it can muster.
-I've already rambled at length about the inspiring creative potential that audio programming languages can bring to the table.
-It is my hope that Alda will embody much of this potential.
+I'm about to ramble a little about the inspiring creative potential that audio programming languages can bring to the table; it is my hope that Alda will embody much of this potential.

 At the time of writing, Alda can be used to create MIDI scores, using any instrument available in the [General MIDI sound set](http://www.midi.org/techspecs/gm1sound.php).
 In the near future, Alda's scope will be expanded to include sounds synthesized from basic waveforms, samples loaded from sound files, and perhaps other forms of synthesis.